Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Graph Path Likelihood Model

 \subsection{Inference and Environmental Diagnostics}

-We train on the even rank 50 top-ranked TNG50-1 hosts and test on the odd rank set of 50 hosts, as described in Sec.~\ref{sec:graphs}.
-This separation ensures that all the inferences are computed on unseen layered halo graphs.
+Inference reuses the layer-pair construction from training, with the same features and edges.
+Starting from the first retained layer, each subsequent layer is propagated autoregressively by transporting the previously predicted state along temporal edges and evaluating the learned residual drift on the current-layer graph in offset-log variables.
+The resulting predictions are then converted back to nonnegative stellar and gas masses and carried forward to define the next-step state.
+Repeating this procedure advances the model through the full graph history.

-Inference reuses the same dataset builder to ensure feature alignment.
-Starting from an initial layer, each subsequent layer is propagated by transporting progenitors along temporal edges, adding the residual increment, and reconstructing physical reservoirs (instead of the offset-log variables).
-We focus on testing the GPLM on its capability to model the field trajectories.
-Hence, we seed the newly appearing nodes, i.e., those with no temporal progenitors, directly from the simulation catalog.
-For the modeled baryonic fields, the same logical field extraction is used consistently for entry seeding and for subsequent truth comparisons, so the $M_\star$ and $M_{\rm gas}$ values assigned to new nodes and the corresponding validation targets refer to the same simulation-defined quantities stored in the graph data.
+We focus on testing GPLM on its capability to model field trajectories within each graph.
+Hence, we seed newly appearing nodes, i.e., those with no temporal progenitors, directly from the simulation catalog at their first retained layer.
 In the parity and residual diagnostics discussed below, these entry-seeded nodes are then excluded so that the reported comparisons probe only nodes whose masses are propagated from earlier retained layers rather than copied from the truth at entry.
 This seeding is replaced by sampling when we incorporate $p_{\rm attach}$ into the likelihood.
 Details of the $p_{\rm attach}$ calibration are described in Appendix~\ref{sec:attachment_fits}.

-To show how well our trained model works in predicting the stellar and gas masses, we show in Fig.~\ref{fig:parity_stacked_main} the stacked truth versus prediction parity across all snapshots for $\log_{10}(M_{\star}/(\rm M_{\odot}/h))$ and $\log_{10}(M_{\rm gas}/(\rm M_{\odot}/h))$, using only nodes propagated from retained layers.
-For each field, transport-only (left) and GPLM (right) results are shown side by side.